anharmonic/anharmonic.github.io/thermal2-manual.md

 #### d3_qha.x
 An efficient and very easy to use quasi-harmonic approximation implementation.
 It includes hydrostatic pressure effect and equation-of-state fitting.
 #### d3_lw.x
-This code computes several quantities:
+This code computes phonon anharmonic properties:
-    1. phonon linewidth (i.e. its inverse lifetime, or HWHM, or minus the Imaginary part of the bubble-diagram self energy),
+1. phonon linewidth (i.e. its inverse lifetime, aka HWHM, aka the Imaginary part of the bubble-diagram self energy),
-    2. the entire bubble-diagram self energy (comprising both the linewidth and the lineshift) and
+2. the entire bubble-diagram self energy (comprising both the third order linewidth and the lineshift) and
 3. the phonon spectral weight for a range of energies.
-It always includes the intrinsic anharmonic contribution from phonon-phonon interaction and can optionally include Casimir border scattering and isotope scattering.
+4. the final state decomposition of an energy, interpreted as two-phonons scattering It always includes the intrinsic anharmonic contribution from phonon-phonon interaction and can optionally include Casimir border scattering and isotope scattering.
 #### d3_tk.x
 The tk code computes the thermal conductivity.
 It can use the Single-Mode Approximation (SMA) or the variational approaches implemented by Fugallo et.al.
 [2] using a robust conjugate gradient minimization.
-It can include Casimir and isotope scattering.
+It can include Casimir and isotope scattering [15].
 #### d3_r2q.x
 This code can compute the phonon frequency at a q-point or along a path, it can optionally print out the dynamical matrix.
 It is analogous to the matdyn.x code of the Quantum-ESPRESSO (QE) Phonon suite, but it uses the highly optimized subroutines developed for d3_lw.x and d3_tk.x.
 It should be used to check the phonon dispersion before doing more serious calculations.
+It can also compute some useful harmonic phonon quantities:
+1. group velocities
+2. interpolated dynamical matrices at any q-point
+3. mean square displacement of atoms at a give temperature
+4. phonon internal enegry and zero-point energy

 ### Thermal2 utilities
 #### d3_q2r.x
-This code is analogous to the q2r.x code of QE and  it uses the same input, but produces a file of Force Constants (FCs) which has already been re-centered in the reciprocal space Wigner-Seitz cell to make Fourier Interpolation faster.
+This code is analogous to the q2r.x code of QE, and it uses the same input, but produces a file of Force Constants (FCs) which has already been re-centered in the reciprocal space Wigner-Seitz cell to make Fourier Interpolation faster.
 #### d3_qq2rr.x
-Analogous to q2r.x but operates on the 3rd order matrices.
+Analogous to q2r.x, but operates on the 3rd order matrices.
 This codes takes as command line arguments the dimension of the q-points grid and optionally the name of the output file.
 You must feed it feed by standard input the list of anharmonic dynamical matrices in the XML format produced by d3q.x.
-For example, d3q was run with fild3dyn=”anh” for a NQX x NQY  x NQZ grid, you can compute the 3rd order FCs as:
+For example, d3q was run with fild3dyn=”anh” for a NQX × NQY  × NQZ grid, you can compute the 3rd order FCs as:
 ```
 ls anh* | qq2rr.x NQX NQY NQZ [-o mat3R] [-f NFAR] [-w]
 ```